ethantanen/Neural-Network/README.md

 outputs from each program is saved in binary files titled serial.bin, cilk.bin and openmp.bin respectively.
 To test the net, run ./train name_of_binary_file.bin

+The file tran_nn.c contains the actual implementation of the neural network and is worth checking out!